QuantEcon/lecture-python.myst/lectures/re_with_feedback.md

 H = \begin{bmatrix} \rho & \delta \\ - (1-\lambda)/\lambda & \lambda^{-1}  \end{bmatrix} .
 $$

-We take $m_0$ as a given intial condition and as before seek an initial value $p_0$ that stabilizes the system in the sense that
+We take $m_0$ as a given initial condition and as before seek an initial value $p_0$ that stabilizes the system in the sense that
 $y_t$ converges as $t \rightarrow + \infty$.